kovasb/session/README.md

 In general, supply the port and the datomic URI to connect to.
 For persistent results, you'll likely want set up and use a transactor with local storage.

+To create input areas, mouse around the UI untill a right arrow appears, and click.

+To evaluate input, hit shift-enter.

 ## License

 Copyright (C) 2012 Kovas Boguta